Tiago Maia: Club career

 Born in Gondomar, Porto District, Maia was brought up at FC Porto.
 He spent the vast majority of his senior career in the third division, representing S.C.
 Espinho, S.C.
 Praiense and Louletano DC.

 The exception to this happened in the 2014–15 and 2015–16 seasons, when Maia played with S.C.
 Olhanense in the Segunda Liga.
 His first appearance in the competition took place on 9 August 2014, in a 2–0 home win against Leixões SC.
 In 2012–13, he was not part of any club.

 International career

-Maia was part of the Portuguese under-20 squad that finished second at the 2011 FIFA World Cup, playing no matches in the tournament held in Colombia.
+Maia was part of the Portugal under-20 squad that finished second at the 2011 FIFA World Cup, playing no matches in the tournament held in Colombia.